anthonyo1978/taketwo-ndis/PRPs/funding-engine.md

 description: |

 ## Purpose
-Transform the existing static funding information system into a dynamic NDIS funding engine that models funding as time-based contracts with automatic balance calculations and drawdown tracking.
-This enables accurate funding allocation management over time periods per resident, essential for NDIS compliance and successful accommodation provider business operations.
+Transform the existing static funding information system into a dynamic funding engine (based on NDIS structure) that models funding as time-based contracts with automatic balance calculations and drawdown tracking.
+The kinds of contract start off with an amount and draw down over time.
+This enables accurate funding allocation management over time periods per resident, essential for NDIS compliance and like models where payment is post service delivery.

 ## Core Principles
-1. **Context is King**: Build upon existing FundingManager component and resident funding infrastructure
+1. **Context is King**: Build upon existing FundingManager component and resident funding infrastructure with a view to building a system that services this kind of a funding structiure
 2. **Validation Loops**: Include proper error handling, loading states, and comprehensive E2E testing
 3. **Information Dense**: Use existing Next.js App Router + Tailwind + TypeScript patterns
 4. **Progressive Success**: Start with contract model, add balance tracking, then drawdown mechanisms